-E-commerce is a business model that can have lower overheads and strong profit margins compared to their brick & mortar retail equivalents.
+E-commerce is a business model that can have lower overheads and strong profit margins compared to their brick & mortar retail equivalents and a cash flow forecast for ecommerce business can go along way to succeeding.

 However, like any business, cash flow problems can rear their head!